davifmdhack/adeno_predict/clone_repository/repository_clone.md

 ## 5. Running the `model_apply.py` File:

 A. This file will use our trained model `best_model_svm.pkl` to predict tumor consistency from your dataset.
-B. After executing the file, a report named `report_metrics_and_plot.pdf`  will be automatically generated locally, displaying results similar to the example below.
+B. Using the dataset `df_example.xlsx`, present in this folder, renaming it to `df_pituitary.xlsx` the report below was automatically generated with the name `report_metrics_and_plot.pdf`

 </br>
 <div style="text-align: center;">